 It is important to note that our skin is designed to be exposed to some sunlight.
 Otherwise why would the mechanism of Vitamin D creation be placed there and need sunlight to facilitate its production.

 Everyone is different of course.
 It’s important to be aware of how much sunlight our individual body can defend against before turning pink.
 We have our melanocytes and melanin to protect our cells and, depending on how many of these we have we tan or turn pink, and hopefully not red.

 At the mildly pink stage stage we should have our Vitamin D for the day!

 Interesting Facts about Skin and Vitamin D

-It is interesting to note that as we age our skin loses about 75% of its ability to produce Vitamin D3 which comes in the chemical changes between the sunlight and Calcitrol.
+It is interesting to note that as we age our skin loses about 75% of its ability to produce Vitamin D3.
+This comes in the chemical changes between the sunlight and Calcitrol.
 When you know this, you realise that as you get older your daily “D pill” is a vital part of you staying healthy, as well as looking good as you age.
 Sunlight can only do so much.
-Another important fact is that the body steals most of the Calcitrol, that is made in the skin, to use throughout the body, where it is busy keeping cells doing what they should.
+Another important fact is that the body steals most of the Calcitrol, that is made in the skin, to use throughout the body.
+Where it is busy keeping cells doing what they should.
 The small amount left works hard keeping our skin functioning optimally and keeping us looking potentially as healthy and young as possible.

 The melanin in our skin helps determine our natural ability to protect against UV rays and also how well we create Vitamin D. While naturally darker skin is known to have more UV protection it also blocks the creation of Vitamin D. Therefore, logically, keeping your skin pale will enable more efficient natural Vitamin D production.
 The stories of African refugees developing ricketts from low Vitamin D levels are true.